j0cker/Conecta6/readme.md

 - Laravel Public folder must be in /var/www/html/Conecta6
 - Laravel Other folder's must be in /var/www/html/Conecta

+note: you will need to give permission 777 to all archives and folders from html including it.

 Domains And Subdomains:

 - There is a vh.sh file inside public which is the creator of virtualhosts inside apache2.